-The ON/OFF switch at the Inverter Charger Control (ICC) panel and the "Inverter" switch at the Masterlink MICC have different functions depending on the setting of DIP-switch number 7.
+The ON/OFF switch at the Inverter Charger Control (ICC) has a function depending on the setting of DIP-switch number 7.

 When the Mass Combi is switched off by means of the main switch at the front then it is completely off (see 4.2).
-However, in this off state it is not possible to start the Mass Combi remotely via the ICC remote panel or the Masterlink MICC panel.
+However, in this off state it is not possible to start the Mass Combi remotely via the ICC remote panel.
 This is independent from the setting of DIP-switch number 7.